pavel-demin/red-pitaya-notes/development-machine.md

   - Click "OK"

-  - Click the green "Start" icon
+  - Select the newly created virtual machine and click the green "Start" icon

   - Press TAB when the "Installer boot menu" appears

-  - Edit the boot parameters at the bottom of the boot screen to make them look like the following:
+- For Ubuntu, edit the boot parameters at the bottom of the boot screen to make them look like the following:

   (the content of the `git.io/FwVS` installation script can be seen at [this link](https://github.com/pavel-demin/red-pitaya-notes/blob/gh-pages/etc/ubuntu.seed))

   {% highlight bash %}
   linux initrd=initrd.gz url=git.io/FwVS auto=true priority=critical interface=auto
+  {% endhighlight %}

+- For Debian, edit the boot parameters at the bottom of the boot screen to make them look like the following:

+  (the content of the `git.io/vTXXT` installation script can be seen at [this link](https://github.com/pavel-demin/red-pitaya-notes/blob/gh-pages/etc/debian.seed))

+  {% highlight bash %}
+  linux initrd=initrd.gz url=git.io/vTXXT auto=true priority=critical interface=auto
   {% endhighlight %}

 - Press ENTER to start the automatic installation

 - After installation is done, stop the virtual machine